 1. What services do you offer?

 Find an organization that offers budget counseling and financial education.
 Avoid agents who sell you the idea of a debt management plan as your only option, before doing a thorough review of your financial situation.
-Remember, some non profit credit counseling organizations and second rate free government total credit rating programs operate with funding from companies that offer debt relief plans, so this particular type of advice may not be entirely objective.
+Remember, some non profit credit counseling organizations and second rate free government total back ground check programs operate with funding from companies that offer debt relief plans, so this particular type of advice may not be entirely objective.
 Make sure they work with real world credit score numbers and not estimates or non-FICO based scores.

 2. Do you give information for free?

 Educational materials should be free; try to avoid counseling agencies that charge for them.
 Also, avoid them if they won’t get your credit score keeper for free to as part of their program.